 The Victoria Newcomer’s Guide (Victoria : Campbell Publishing, c2005, ISBN 1-895297-23-0) provides even more information about our region – ecology, history, neighbourhoods, culture, civic issues, services, jobs, etc. It’s available at local bookstores or at GVPL.

-Monday Magazine is a popular free weekly newspaper for news and arts.
+Monday Magazine is a popular monthly newspaper for news and arts.

 Most of the common North American TV networks (e.g. NBC, ABC, CNN, Fox) broadcast here.
 As well, Canadian companies like CBC, Global, and CTV have affiliates, along with homegrown stations CHEK, A-Channel, and Shaw CommunityTV.
 Full listings can be found at shaw.ca.